CREATE MATERIALIZED VIEW

 PREVIEW This feature is in private preview.
 It is under active development and may have stability or performance issues.
 It isn't subject to our backwards compatibility guarantees.

 Depending on your use case, you might have data that doesn’t require up-to-the-second freshness, or that can be accessed using different patterns to optimize for performance and cost (e.g., hot vs. cold data).
-To support these use cases, you can tweak the refresh strategy of a materialized view.
+To support these use cases, you can configure a non-default refresh strategy for materialized views.

 NOTE: We do not recommend using this feature if you’re looking for very frequent refreshes (e.g., every few minutes).
 For cost savings to be significant in Materialize, the target refresh interval should be at least a few hours; otherwise, you’ll want to stick with the default behavior.